snake-charmer-devs/snake-charmer/README.md

 *&Dagger; Non-Python tools usable via Python wrapper packages*

-You are, of course, free to remove or upgrade these packages via Pip as usual, or experiment with additional ones.
+You are, of course, free to remove or upgrade these packages via `pip` or `apt-get` as usual, or experiment with additional ones.
 Please feel free to send pull requests when you get another package working.

 Coming soon: Other Python versions.
 Ubuntu 14.04 LTS.